anjolabassey/MyDiary/README.md

 ## Built With

-The UI component is built with HTML CSS and JavaScript
+The UI component is built with;
+* HTML
+* CSS
+* JavaScript

+The Server side is built with;
 * NodeJS
 * Express JS
 * Mocha and chai
+* PostgreSQL etc

 ## Prerequisites

-This project uses node and npm, you need to have them intalled
+This project uses node and npm, ensure you have them intalled

 ## Installing
-git clone this repo
+* git clone this repo
-cd mydiary
+* cd mydiary
-npm install
+* npm install - to install dependencies and dev dependencies
+* npm rum dev - to start the server

 ## Author